firavoyage/blogging/projects.md

 > my desired math courses | difficulities in great simplicity
 > -> /pure
 - simplicity
-  - most online courses are overstuffed
-  - secondary school students are secondary school students,not pupils
+  - no word can be removed like in an abstracted syntax tree
-  - vivid as they are,there's no need for these time-wasting examples and explanations
+  - vivid examples and explanations are collapsed by default (vocal off | quick animation)
-  - so here's the simplified approach,including definitions,expressions,calculations and solutions
+  - strict lint for definitions, calculations, solutions, etc.
 - difficulty
-  - no challenge,no thoughts
-  - hearing without listening,watching without understanding
-  - that's the problem present
-  - and the major cause is...
-  - low difficulty
-  - imagine when getting a problem,you see the answer at a glance
-  - where does the patience come from,to watching the teacher repeating all those steps
+  - from lowest to highest
+  - not including competition problems
-  - our problems are selected from "math challenger" "math leader" "math helper" and exams
+  - source "math challenger" "math leader" "math helper" and top highschool exams
 - unworldly
   - omit all subject words and verbal parallelism
   - internet memes but vocal off like easter eggs (ref mihoyo)